How to configure the widget for mobile devices?

-- Desktop (default settings) – 2 rows and 6 columns grid with hover effect.
+- Desktop (default settings) – two rows and six columns grid with hover effect.

-- Tablet – 2 rows and 3 columns grid without hover effect.
+- Tablet – two rows and three columns grid without hover effect.

-- Mobile – 1 column slideshow without hover effect.
+- Mobile – single-column slideshow without hover effect.

 Given settings are applied based on the widget width.
 If the widget width is between: